Food Recall Lawsuit

 Salmonella Illnesses Prompt Gravel Ridge Farm Egg Recall

-Gravel Ridge Farm issued a recall in September of 2018 of shell eggs due to the risk of Salmonella contamination.
+Gravel Ridge Farm issued a recall in September 2018 of shell eggs due to the risk of Salmonella contamination.
 The recall was issued because Salmonella illnesses were linked to the eggs.
-The recalled eggs were sold in Alabama, Tennessee, and Georgia at restaurants and grocery stores, including Piggly Wiggly, Warehouse Discount Grocery and Western Market stores.
+The recalled eggs were sold in Alabama, Tennessee, and Georgia at restaurants and grocery stores, including Piggly Wiggly, Warehouse Discount Grocery, and Western Market stores.
 The recall includes eggs packaged in single dozen cartons and 2.5 dozen flats with the UPC 7-06970-38444-6 and “use by” dates from July 25, 2018, through October 31, 2018.

 Hy-Vee Salad Recall | Lawyers Investigating Salmonella Outbreak in IA, MN, NE, and SD

 After reports of Salmonella food poisoning in Iowa, Minnesota, and South Dakota, Hy-Vee, Inc. recalled its Hy-Vee Spring Pasta Salad in July of 2018 because it may be contaminated with Salmonella.
-The recall includes Hy-Vee Spring Pasta Salads in both 1 pound (16 oz.) and 3 pound (48 oz.) containers.
+The recall includes Hy-Vee Spring Pasta Salads in both 1-pound (16 oz.) and 3-pound (48-oz.) containers.
 The products were produced between June 1, 2018, and July 13, 2018, and they were available from the deli service case.
-The pasta salad was distributed to all of Hy-Vee grocery stores in Iowa, Illinois, Missouri, Kansas, Nebraska, South Dakota, Minnesota and Wisconsin.
+The pasta salad was distributed to all of Hy-Vee grocery stores in Iowa, Illinois, Missouri, Kansas, Nebraska, South Dakota, Minnesota, and Wisconsin.

 Salmonella Outbreak Prompts Recall of Caito Foods Melon Products

-Pre-cut watermelon, honeydew and cantaloupe products produced by Caito Foods, an Indianapolis company, were recalled in June of 2018 after the FDA determined they were the likely source of a multi-state Salmonella outbreak that sickened 60 people.
+Pre-cut watermelon, honeydew, and cantaloupe products produced by Caito Foods, an Indianapolis company, were recalled in June of 2018 after the FDA determined they were the likely source of a multi-state Salmonella outbreak that sickened 60 people.
 The included fruit salads and trays, melon chunks, and spears.
-They were sold at Costco, Kroger, Sprouts, Trader Joe’s, Walgreens, Walmart and other stores.
+They were sold at Costco, Kroger, Sprouts, Trader Joe’s, Walgreens, Walmart, and other stores.
 Five states reported 60 illnesses: IL (6), IN (11), MI (32), MO (10), OH (1).
 People started getting sick in April of 2018, and the last reported illness was on May 28, 2018.

 Fareway Foods Chicken Salad Recall Lawsuits